 3. Skygenius 8×21 Small Compact Binoculars

-- [ Professional Roof Prism Binoculars ] Designed with 8X power magnification, 21mm objective lens and...
+- [ Professional Roof Prism Binoculars ] Skygenius mini binoculars are designed with 8X power...

-- [ Pocket Binoculars Mini Size ] The lightest Roof binoculars for only 175g, lightweight as the...
+- [ Pocket Binoculars Mini Size ] The lightest compact binoculars for only 175g, as lightweight as the...

 These binoculars are great for their price point.
 There is a lot of competition for the best budget pick for the best compact binoculars, but the sky genius 8×21 edged out the others.
 To begin with these are roof prism binoculars with an extremely large field of view of 369 feet at 1000 yards.
 They also offer an 8x power magnification with a 21 mm objective lens.